-- 1. Call Power Company at 1-866-693-7007 to check status and duration of power outage. - 2.
-Our Emergency contact person is Meredith Toward 1-604-623-4127 - 3.
-For Non-Urgent but important calls 1-800-224-9376 or \49376 on your cell - 4.
+- 1. Call Power Company at 1-866-693-7007 or check the BC Hydro website to check status and duration of power outage. - 2.
+For non-urgent but important calls 1-800-224-9376 or 49376 on your cell - 3.
 Should the outage be for an extended period of time, call for more assistance: - i) Dan Mc Donald (Field Service Manager) Cell 250-617-6702 - ii) Steve Lang (power Line tech.
-Foreman) Cell 604-838-7589 - iii) As a last measure during major events for Emergency Responders call 1-877-520-1182 - 5.
-Start our generator for the Zone 1 pumps and low lift pumps.
-Set up Zone 1 side of the Pump House so that the pumps won't come on automatically.
-When the Gen Set has been hooked up and is operational proceed to run the Station.
-The control of which pump runs, at what speed and for how long will need to be done manually, depending upon the demand in the system.
-Monitor the Water Plant performance along with the Pump Station and the Gen Set for the duration of the Power Failure. - 6.
-Refer to Equipment suppliers on page 21 for Rental Generators if more generators are required - 7.
-Increase Metford flow and balance distribution to utilize Metford water. - 8.
-Pumping to Zones 3, 5 and 2A should be stopped and monitored, manually running pumps as required to maintain levels.
-Pumping from Zone 4 should also be shut down and monitored as long as Metford is online - 9.
-Decrease system Reservoir level set points and notify contacts list of the possibility of water shortages if power outage is prolonged. - 10.
-If power outage is estimated to have a Significant Impact on our Water Supply then contact IHA to put in place our backup plan of running the Plant with Chlorination only and no UV Reactor. - 11.
-Put into effect our procedure for running the Plant without the UV Reactors running.
-Make sure all dosing set points are checked and correct.
-Chlorine Set point should be at least set at 1.25mg/l initially and monitored closely along with all aspects of the plant operation. - 12.
-Document in a log how both the Pump Stn. and the Water Plant perform, any problems that arise and the solution to those problems as well as any procedures or operation that could be improved upon for future incidents. - 13.
-When incident has been resolved and the power is back on, have our Electrician disconnect the Gen Set, restore power in the Station and then put all pumps back online with their appropriate settings and then reset Metford Dam set points to their original settings.
+Foreman) Cell 604-838-7589 - iii) Meredith Toward (Key Account Manager) 1-604-623-4127 - iv) As a last measure during major events for Emergency Responders call 1-877-520-1182 - 4.
+The new plant generator will automatically start but the plant will not restart until the Z1 generator is running and able to run the low lift pumps - 5.
+Start the portable generator at Zone 1 Once running, turn back on the low lift pumps and clear alarms and restart plant, and monitor plant performance - 6.
+The control of which pump runs, at what speed and for how long, may need to be done manually, depending upon the demand in the system.
+Monitor the Water Plant performance along with the Z1 Pump Station and the Gen Sets for the duration of the Power Failure. - 7.
+Refer to Equipment suppliers on page 21 for Rental Generators if more generators are required - 8.
+If required Increase Metford flow and balance distribution to utilize Metford water. - Pumping from Zone 4 and Zone 5 utilizing the station's backup generators should automatically start and these will also need to be monitored.
+Pumping to Zones 3 should be monitored, manually running pumps as required to maintain levels. - 10.
+Monitor the system Reservoirs level set points and notify contacts list of the possibility of water shortages if power outage is prolonged. - 11.
+Document in a log how both the Pump Stations and the Water Plant perform, any problems that arise and the solution to those problems as well as any procedures or operation that could be improved upon for future incidents. - 12.
+When the incident has been resolved and the power is back on, shut down the Zone 1 Generator and switch back to hydro power in the Station and then, if changed, put all pumps back online with their appropriate settings.
+Restart the water plant now on hydro power, reset all alarms and monitor plant and pump stn. performance.
+Reset Metford Dam set points to their original settings. - 13.
+Check that all other generators that were running have switched back to hydro power and that the stations are running normally